MCAuroraNetwork/GeyserRedirects/README.md

 ## Support
 This will receive no support.

-Plugin is archived because its original use is now redundant
+## Plugin is now archived because its original use is now redundant